Deterministic Underlying States are incompatible with a Counterfactual account of L\"uders' rule

 As shown in Ref.~\cite{tezzin2025phdThesis}, a variant of Proposition~\ref{prop:impossibility} also applies to stochastic underlying-state models, whose underlying states assign probabilities --- rather than values --- to observables.
 It means that, arguably, incompatibility obstructs stochastic underlying-state models as well (or at least those for which state update corresponds to conditional probability \'a la Bayes' rule).
 We explore the consequences of this result in Ref.~\cite{Tezzin2025Update}.
 Finally, recall that, regarding contextuality and nonlocality, there is no loss of generality in working with deterministic models \cite{fine1982bell,amaral2018graph,brunner2014bell}.

-\textit{Discussion---} If our considerations regarding the quantum state update are correct, Proposition~\ref{prop:impossibility} provides a straightforward method for ruling out (deterministic) underlying-state models of quantum mechanics.
+\textit{Discussion---} Under the counterfactual account of L\"uders' rule, Proposition~\ref{prop:impossibility} provides a straightforward method for ruling out (deterministic) underlying-state models of quantum mechanics.
 The proof, similar to those in Refs.~\cite{malley2004commuteSimultaneously,malley2005localRealism}, is independent of specific states and observables, as well as space-time considerations; it establishes a direct connection between compatibility and underlying states, demonstrating that incompatibility is sufficient to obstruct such models.

 State-updating underlying-state models are inherently Kochen-Specker noncontextual \cite{abramsky2011sheaf,amaral2018graph} and Bell-local \cite{bell1964epr,brunner2014bell}.
 This means that, if $\vec{A} \equiv (\hat{A}_{1},\dots,\hat{A}_{m})$ are pairwise compatible, then, for any $\vec{\af} \equiv (\af_{1},\dots,\af_{m}) \in \prod_{i=1}^{m}\sigma(\hat{A}_{i})$ and any state $\psi$,